Current Level

 Historical Water Levels

-Track Rooikrans Dam water levels over time.
+Track Rooikrantz Dam water levels over time.
 Data sourced from DWS monitoring systems.

 Data source: Department of Water and Sanitation (DWS) and Amatola Water monitoring systems.
 Historical data may be incomplete for some periods.